github/GitHub-for-Startups-HQ/Partner Assets.md

   ### Frequently Asked Questions

   **Q: What is the GitHub for Startups program?**
-  A: The GitHub for Startups program is designed to help early-stage startups succeed by providing access to GitHub’s tools, resources, and community.
+  A: The GitHub for Startups program is designed to help early-stage startups succeed by providing access to GitHub’s tools, resources, and global community.

   **Q: Who is eligible for the program?**
   A: Early-stage startups funded (Series B or earlier) or associated with a GitHub for Startups partner are eligible.
 Startups must not currently be GitHub Enterprise customers or have previously received GitHub Enterprise credits.